warrenseine/prettier-plugin-csharp/README.md

 - Clone this repository.
 - Run `yarn`.
-- Create a file called `test.cs`.
-- Run `yarn prettier test.cs` to check the output.
+- Run `yarn prettier Your/File.cs` to check the output.

 ## Maintainers